ClassicalMoser/eslint-plugin-import-boundaries/README.md

 ### Using Absolute Paths

-By default, the rule uses alias paths (e.g., `@domain`).
-If your build configuration doesn't support path aliases, or you prefer absolute paths, you can use `crossBoundaryStyle: 'absolute'`:
+Alias paths are the default and preferred for readability, but absolute paths are fully supported.
+Use `crossBoundaryStyle: 'absolute'` if your build configuration doesn't support path aliases, or if you prefer explicit paths:

 ```javascript
 {